Liferenko/mouseless-rust/README.md

 # Mouseless

-A simple Rust application to control your mouse cursor using vim-like HJKL keys.
+A simple Rust application to control your mouse cursor using upper-HJKL keys.

 ## Prerequisites